Are There Such Things as Sustainable Smartphones?

 Doro (simple mobile phones for seniors)

-People also have five seconds to cancel, if they call accidentally.
+People have five seconds to cancel, if they call accidentally.
 It’s also possible to pair these phones with wrist-worn Doro 3500 Bluetooth alarm triggers.

 Qustodio (an app to keep children safe)

 Of course, it helps to simply get your children out in nature, so they don’t spend their lives on their phone.
-As ‘tracking children’ is something that does not really sound healthy.
-But considering many are at risk from cyber-bullying, grooming and porn, an app is helpful to keep youngsters safe online.
+But Qustodio is helpful to keep them safe from cyber-bullying, grooming and porn.
+It sets ‘downtimes’ to stop phone surfing at night, plus has can block sites.